 Shravan Somvar Vrat (Purnimanta calendar) in 2025

 Mondays of Shravan Maas are dedicated to Shiva for worship.
-Tuesdays of Shravan month are dedicated to Goddess Parvati for Puja (prayers).
+Tuesdays of the Shravan month are dedicated to Goddess Parvati for Puja (prayers).

-Sawan Maas or Shravan Maas which starts on Friday, July 11, 2025, and ends on Saturday, August 09, is based on the Purnimanta calendar.
+Sawan Maas or Shravan Maas, which starts on Friday, July 11, 2025, and ends on Saturday, August 09, is based on the Purnimanta calendar.

 Shravan Somvar Vrat (Purnimanta Calendar) dates in 2025